Arithmetic geometry of toric varieties. Metrics, measures and heights: Berkovich spaces of schemes

-\begin{exmpl} Let $M$ be a finitely generated free $\Z$-module of rank $n$.
-Consider the associated group algebra $K[M]$ and the algebraic torus $\T_{M}=\Spec(K[M])$. \nomenclature[aTM]{$\T_{M}$}{algebraic torus associated to a lattice} The corresponding analytic space $\T_{M}^{\an}$ is the set of multiplicative seminorms of $K[M]$ that extend the absolute value of $K$.
+\begin{rem} Not every analytic space in the sense of Berkovich can be obtained as the analytification of an algebraic variety.
+The general theory is based on spectra of affinoid $K$-algebras, that provide compact analytic spaces that are the building blocks of the more general analytic spaces. \end{rem} \begin{exmpl} Let $M\simeq \Z^{n}$ be a lattice of rank $n$ and consider the associated group algebra $K[M]$ and algebraic torus $\T_{M}=\Spec(K[M])$. \nomenclature[aTM]{$\T_{M}$}{algebraic torus associated to a lattice} The corresponding analytic space $\T_{M}^{\an}$ is the set of multiplicative seminorms of $K[M]$ that extend the absolute value of $K$.
 This is an analytic group.
 We warn the reader that the set of points of an analytic group is not an abstract group, hence some care has to be taken when speaking of actions and orbits.
 The precise definitions and basic properties can be found in \cite[\S 5.1]{Berkovich:stag}.